-A contested committal hearing, or contested committal, decides whether there is sufficient evidence for you to go to the higher court.
-A contested committal is not deciding whether you are guilty of the charges.
+A contested committal hearing, or contested committal, decides whether there is sufficient evidence for you to go to trial at a higher court.
+A contested committal is not about deciding whether you are guilty of the charges.

-- Test the prosecution case, to see if there is sufficient evidence to go to trial.
+- Defence test the prosecution case to see if there is sufficient evidence to go to trial.

-- Witnesses cross-examined.
-Question police informant about investigative steps.
+- Defence question police informant about investigative steps.

 At a committal hearing it is the prosecution who are presenting their evidence.
 It is very unusual for the defendant or any of their witnesses to get in the witness box or give evidence at this stage.